 Once the 20-year patent protection period ends, the invention enters the “public domain.”
 This allows anyone to use inventions previously protected by patents.
 Our Founders believed populating the public domain with inventions further promoted progress.
 It allowed other inventors could use, learn from, and improve upon the inventions.

 Many notable patents in the “public domain” didn’t get there after their 20-year time ended.
 They were instead dedicated to the industry by their owner.
 For example, Elon Musk dedicated his patents that protected the electric vehicle technology of Tesla cars to the public domain to advance the science.

 The 1790 Copyright Act granted limited rights to authors and artists.
 That act (and the subsequent amendments and changes to the original framework) is codified in Title 17 of the United States Code.

 The Founders wanted to further the “encouragement of learning.”
 The original Copyright Act secured for authors the “sole right and liberty of printing, reprinting, publishing and vending” copies of their “maps, charts, and books” for 14 years.
 It included the right to renew for one additional 14-year term, should the copyright holder still be alive.

 This limited monopoly is different from patent law.
-It is tied directly to the author, rather than to the invention (as with a patent).
-While registration is not necessarily required for a copyright (it technically attaches to newly created work), government-granted copyrights allow authors to profit off of their works (while living), as well as prevent anyone else from using their creation.
+It is tied directly to the author rather than the invention.
+It technically attaches to newly created wor, meaning registration is not necessarily required.
+Government-granted copyrights, however, allow authors to profit off of their works while living and prevent anyone else from using their creations.

 The length of a copyright has changed dramatically since the 1790 Copyright Act.
 Lawmakers found compelling the argument that authors should be able to continue to profit off their work, and they extended the time limit for copyrights.